ik5/generate_fields/readme.markdown

   4. Multipart form data format.

 The test is made to provide me some examples on doing so when I require the reference itself.

+# License

+WTFPL – Do What the Fuck You Want to Public License